 This section uses the following HUD Opportunity Indicator scores to analyze regional transportation opportunities: jobs proximity index, transit trips index, and transportation cost index.
-HUD's opportunity indicators can provide a picture of transit use and access in Sonoma County through the transit index11 and low transportation cost index.12 Index values can range from zero to 100 and are reported by race so that differences in access to transportation can be evaluated based on racial or ethnic background.
-Index values for the County were shown previously in Table E22Table E22Table
+HUD's opportunity indicators can provide a picture of transit use and access in Sonoma County through the transit index and low transportation cost index.
+Index values can range from zero to 100 and are reported by race so that differences in access to transportation can be evaluated based on racial or ethnic background.
+Index values for the County were shown previously in Table E22.
+As presented in Table E22 previously, in the County, the Black population was most likely to utilize public transit and have the lowest transportation costs.
+Conversely, the White population is the least likely to use public transportation and have the highest transportation costs.

 The jobs proximity index can also be used to analyze transportation accessibility, as well as economic opportunity.
 Access to economic opportunities are discussed further in the following section of this Assessment of Fair Housing.
 In the County, the Native American population has the highest jobs proximity index of 52.8, followed by the Hispanic population (51.4), and Black population (51.3).
 The White (47.3) and Asian/Pacific Islander (47.8) populations received the lowest jobs proximity index scores.
-Jobs proximity index scores are also shown by block group for the region in <a href="Figure E30Figure E30Fi
+Jobs proximity index scores are also shown by block group for the region in Figure E30.
+Generally, areas east of the City tend to have higher jobs proximity index scores.
+West of Petaluma, most block groups have jobs proximity index scores ranging from 20 to 60.
+Jobs proximity scores for Petaluma block groups are generally consistent with the region; however, there is one group of block groups in the City with jobs proximity index scores).

 AllTransit explores metrics that reveal the social and economic impact of transit, specifically looking at connectivity, access to jobs, and frequency of service.
 According to the most recent data posted (2019), Sonoma County has an AllTransit Performance Score of 3.4 (out of 10).
-The map in Figure E31Figure E31Figure E31Figure E31 shows that only the areas directly adjacent to major highways have high transit scores.
+The map in Figure E31 shows that only the areas directly adjacent to major highways have high transit scores.
 According to AllTransit, in the County, 74.4 percent of jobs are located within 1⁄2 mile of transit and 75.4 percent workers live within 1⁄2 mile of transit.
 Further, 72.3 percent of households are within a 1⁄2 mile of transit including 100 percent of Low Income Housing Tax Credit (LIHTC) buildings totaling 5,588 units.

-11 Transit Trips Index: This index is based on estimates of transit trips taken by a family that meets the following description: a 3-person single-parent family with income at 50 percent of the median income for renters for the region (i.e., the Core-Based Statistical Area (CBSA)).
+&lt;sup>11 Transit Trips Index: This index is based on estimates of transit trips taken by a family that meets the following description: a 3-person single-parent family with income at 50 percent of the median income for renters for the region (i.e., the Core-Based Statistical Area (CBSA)).
 The higher the transit trips index, the more likely residents in that neighborhood utilize public transit.

-12 Low Transportation Cost Index: This index is based on estimates of transportation costs for a family that meets the following description: A 3-person single-parent family with income at 50 percent of the median income for renters for the region/CBSA.-The higher the index, the lower the cost of transportation in that neighborhood.
+&lt;sup>12 Low Transportation Cost Index: This index is based on estimates of transportation costs for a family that meets the following description: A 3-person single-parent family with income at 50 percent of the median income for renters for the region/CBSA.
+The higher the index, the lower the cost of transportation in that neighborhood.